Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Online Multivariate Distribution Regression

-\paragraph{Implementation, Stability and Early Stopping} Note that both approaches can be used for parameterizations using the covariance and the precision matrix.
-The path-based estimation allows for re-using the previous iterations' coefficients to achieve fast convergence in the OCD.
-For the CD-based parameterization, we increasingly add more off-diagonals to the lower-diagonal matrix.
-For the LRA-based parametrization, we add more and more columns to the low-rank matrix $\mat{V}$.
-Let us note a few observations: \begin{itemize} \item For a (small) fixed maximum regularization size, the number of parameters in the CD-based parameterization grows (almost) linear in $D$, alleviating the disadvantage of quadratic complexity. \item For the multivariate $t$-distribution, independence is only achieved as $\nu \rightarrow \infty$.
-We therefore set a high initial guess ($\nu = 10\operatorname{e}^6$) for the first outer iteration of $\mat{\mu}$ and $\mat{\Omega}$ to ensure numerical stability for the first iteration and subsequently choose a lower initial guess for the first iteration of $\nu$, since the Newton-Raphson algorithm relies on appropriate start values and tends to alternate between extrema otherwise \cite[see e.g.][on the impact of initial values for Newton-Raphson algorithms.]{casella2021choice,kornerup2006choosing}.\footnote{We have found the algorithm to iterate between $\nu = 2$ and $\nu > 10\text{e}^{10}$ for too large start values for the degrees of freedom.
-The proposed approach however has proved stable through the full simulation study with highly volatile electricity prices.} \item We can employ the path-based estimation to early stop the estimation, if the log-likelihood respectively an information criterion does not increase sufficiently by adding more non-zero elements.
+\secondreview{On a high level, our algorithm starts with an ``independence-parameterization" of the scale matrix and subsequently adds more non-zero elements and thus complexity to the parameterization of the scale matrix.
+Figure \ref{fig:path_based_estimation} illustrates how the path-based estimation uses increasingly complex specifications for the scale matrix $\mat{\Sigma}$ respectively $\mat{\Omega}$.
+Formally, for the regularization parameter $\alpha$, \begin{enumerate} \item Fit the distributional regression model using Algorithm \ref{alg:online_mv_gamlss} for the current regularization level $\alpha$, where we set the elements of the scale to zero for \begin{itemize} \item the \review{Cholesky}-based parameterizations if the indices \review{of the diagonal matrices~$\mat{A}$ or~$\mat{L}$,} $i,j$ are such that $|i-j| > \alpha$. \item the LRA-based parameterization if the indices $d,r$ of $\mat{V}$ are such that $r \geq \alpha$. \end{itemize} \item Evaluate the log-likelihood for the current regularization level $\alpha$. \item Stop early if the log-likelihood (or information criteria) does not increase sufficiently. \end{enumerate} We can use warm-starting for all previously fitted elements of the scale matrix, however, due to the non-orthogonality of the elements, we need to re-estimate all elements of the scale matrix in each iteration.
+We discuss some details in the following:} \begin{itemize} \item For a (small) fixed maximum regularization size, the number of parameters in the CD \review{and MCD}-based parameterization grows (almost) linearly in $D$, alleviating the disadvantage of quadratic complexity. \item For the multivariate $t$-distribution, independence is only achieved as $\nu \rightarrow \infty$.
+We therefore set a high initial guess ($\nu = 10^6$) for the first outer iteration of $\mat{\mu}$ and $\mat{\Omega}$ to ensure numerical stability for the first iteration and subsequently choose a lower initial guess for the first iteration of $\nu$, since the Newton-Raphson algorithm relies on appropriate start values and tends to alternate between extrema otherwise \cite[see e.g.][on the impact of initial values for Newton-Raphson algorithms.]{casella2021choice,kornerup2006choosing}\footnote{We have found the algorithm to iterate between $\nu = 2$ and $\nu > 10^{10}$ for too large start values for the degrees of freedom.
+The proposed approach however has proved stable through the full simulation study with highly volatile electricity prices.} \item We can employ the path-based estimation to early stop the estimation, if the log-likelihood \review{or} an information criterion does not increase sufficiently by adding more non-zero elements.
 This allows for both, implicit regularization and decreased estimation time.
-However, once we early stop, we cannot increase the complexity of the parametrization in the online estimation but need to treat this as fixed. \end{itemize} Currently, the Algorithm will add only full off-diagonals (CD) respectively columns (LRA).
-The implementation however could also work for block-wise schemes \cite[see e.g. the adaptive block structure in][]{cai2012adaptive} or user-defined regularization patterns.
-The development of smart selection schemes for the next coordinates of the covariance matrix to include would be much beneficial for the speed of the algorithm.
+However, \secondreview{once the algorithm stops early}, we cannot increase the complexity of the parameterization in the online estimation, but need to treat it as fixed. \end{itemize} Currently, the Algorithm will add only full off-diagonals \review{(for Cholesky-based approaches)} respectively columns (LRA).
+The implementation however could also work for block-wise schemes \cite[see e.g. the adaptive block structure in][]{cai2012adaptive} or user-defined regularization patterns. \secondreview{The development of smart selection schemes for choosing the next elements to include in the scale matrix} would be beneficial for the speed of the algorithm. \review{We provide an analysis of the in-sample selection of $\alpha$ and the out-of-sample performance for various $\alpha$ in the forecasting study in \ref{sec:overfitting} and leave the development of more advanced selection schemes for future research.}